SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 - split APK is used to patch
     - patch again using the full APK
 - non-recommended patches
     - patch again with the default/recommended patches
+- You exited revanced manager when patching
+    - Don't do that.
+Repatch again.

 ## 3.2 video playback issues / buffers / buggy